Ask Experts Questions for FREE Help!

 Here is a snippet of the test procedure from the manual (note that yours may be slightly different from this):

-Component test—The furnace control board allows all components, except gas valve, to be run for a short period of time.
+Component test—The furnace control board allows all components, except gas valve, to be run for a short period.
 This feature helps diagnose a system problem in case of a component failure.
 To initiate component test procedure, short (jumper) the TEST 3/16-in. quick connect terminal on control (behind the Y/Y2 terminal) and the COM-24V terminal on furnace thermostat connection block for approximately 2 sec.

 NOTE: Component test feature will not operate if any thermostat signal is present at control board.
 [WH: unhook red thermostat wire during this test]